5StarEvan/Data-and-Algorithm-Visualizer-Website/README.md

 # Devopment

-The Data and Algorithm Visualizer website was created and developed by Evan Guo.
+VisuoEG was created and developed by Evan Guo.
 It serves the purpose of providing a visual representation of challenging algorithms and data structures in computer science, a topic that often stumps students at first.

 # Project is still in development ...